 While many people don’t want to take medication for anxiety caused by a phobia daily, many people will speak to their physician about medication for a specific event.
 This might include flying on a plane, or in this situation, an MRI scan.
 Although, most anxiety medications are prescribed by a physician, so the individual will have to prepare for this prior to coming in for their scan.

-As if feeling enclosed and being made to lie still for what seems like eternity isn’t bad enough, MRIs are LOUD.
-Allow the patient to choose a genre of music that they can listen to during their scan to help cover up the noise and reduce anxiety.
+As if feeling enclosed and being made to lie still for what seems like an eternity isn’t bad enough, MRIs are LOUD.
+Allow the patient to choose a genre of music to help cover up the noise and reduce anxiety.

 Some facilities will try to infuse the room, or the MRI pillow with a light scent (lavender, vanilla, etc), because they claim this helps with the individual’s nerves during the MRI.

-Closing their eyes, mixed with a distraction like music, can help the individual imagine that they are not really closed, and some individuals may even doze off for a few minutes, allowing them to relax.
+Closing their eyes, mixed with a distraction like music, can help allow patients to relax.

 Sometimes it’s impossible for patients to avoid MRIs altogether.
 Whether its due to an injury or illness, MRI scans are simply necessary at times.
 With these tips in mind, the experience doesn’t have to be frightening or anxiety-inducing, even in claustrophobic patients!